skilled-reflection/skilled-reflection.github.io/c07-bet.md

 You can take control of your life, or
 you can let the world bet for you.

-Human, you can't help but think how to make your life better.
+You can't help but think
+how to make your life better.
 You can leave it to chance or
 commit yourself to finding out